Ucayali province

-The Ucayali Province is one of the eight provinces in the Loreto Region of Peru.
+Ucayali is one of the eight provinces in the Loreto Region of Peru.
 It was created on October 13, 1900, by president Eduardo López de Romaña.
 Its territory is mostly flat except for the Ganso Azul mountain range in its eastern part.
+This province is not the same nor part of the Ucayali Department although they share the same name.

 Political division

 The province is divided into six districts.